This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Cook the Strawberries: Place about 10 ounces of strawberries in a 2-quart saucepan.
-Add the sugar and bring to a boil over medium heat.
-Stir frequently for 1 minute.
+1. Cook the Strawberries: Add about 10 ounces of strawberries and the sugar to a 2-quart saucepan.
+Bring to a boil over medium heat, stirring frequently for 1 minute.

-2. Thicken the Mixture: In a small bowl or cup, whisk together the cornstarch and water.
-This helps to prevent lumps in your filling.
-Next, gradually stir this mixture into the boiling strawberries.
-Bring it back to a boil, then reduce the heat to a simmer.
-Cook, stirring frequently, for 5 to 7 minutes until the mixture thickens and turns from cloudy to a clear red.
+2. Thicken the Mixture: In a small bowl, whisk together the cornstarch and water until smooth.
+Slowly stir it into the boiling strawberries.
+Return to a boil, then reduce heat to a simmer.
+Cook, stirring often, for 5 to 7 minutes until the mixture thickens and becomes a clear red.

 strawberry pie filling in a saucepan.

-1. Cool and Combine: Remove the strawberry mixture from the heat and transfer it to a medium-sized bowl.
-Let it cool completely, which takes about 30 minutes.
-Fold in the remaining strawberries, then cover and refrigerate for at least 3 hours.
+1. Cool and Combine: Remove from heat and transfer to a medium bowl.
+Let cool completely, about 30 minutes.
+Fold in the remaining strawberries, cover, and refrigerate for at least 3 hours.

 strawberry pie filling in a bowl.